indiana-nikel/templatePy/README.md

 # templatePy
-A template directory structure for developing python libraries.
+A template directory structure for developing python packages.